Rules of Court

 Posting Bond

-has had their first appearance before a Judge.
+“Bond” or “Bail” is usually an amount of money that a defendant must post to be released from jail in an effort to assure the defendant’s appearance in court.
+Although most offenses have a predetermined bond amount established, in some instances bond is not set until the defendant has had their first appearance before a Judge.
 There are several types of bonds as well.
-The Judge can also impose conditions of bond, such as restricted
+The Judge can also impose conditions of bond, such as restricted contact with victims or witnesses.

-Bonds may be posted 24 hours a day, 7 days a week, for a person who has been arrested and jailed at the following
+Bonds may be posted 24 hours a day, 7 days a week, for a person who has been arrested and jailed at the following locations:

 & 8:00 am-4:30 pm Tuesday, Thursday, excluding Holidays